-• Indexed in: UGC-CARE List, PubMed Central (PMC) and SCOPUS
+• Indexed in: UGC-CARE List, PubMed Central (PMC), SCOPUS and ESCI

 • Rigorous peer review

 Indian Journal of Psychological Medicine is an open access, peer reviewed journal which publishes high-quality empirical original research and review articles pertaining to all domains of Psychiatry.
 Articles are freely accessible online in perpetuity under a Creative Commons license.

 It is the official publication of Indian Psychiatric Society, South Zonal Branch and was started as a bi-annual journal which slowly moved to quarterly and eventually bi-monthly publication.
 It has been publishing for four decades since 1978.
 From 2019 onwards, the journal is being managed by the society’s publication arm i.e. “Journal of Psychological Medicine and Research”.
 In addition to psychiatry, the journal is also relevant to researchers and professionals from other inter-disciplinary fields such as pharmacology, social work, psychology, law, etc.

 This journal is a member of the Committee on Publication Ethics (COPE).

 The Indian Journal of Psychological Medicine, started in 1978, is the official publication of Indian Psychiatric Society, South Zonal Branch.
 It is managed by the journal publication arm of the society – JPMR – “Journal of Psychological Medicine and Research”.
 It follows a double-blind peer review process and is published bi-monthly in an open access model.